 What the inspectors say

 MTS received its fourth Acceptable rating from the KHDA's DSIB inspection team in 2019-20.
-Whilst this is the minimum rating that the KHDA expects all Dubai schools to achieve, their aim is for all schools to be rated Good or above and the Regulator has recently taken proactive steps to encourage families to move from Acceptable to Good schools.
-The school achieved a Developed rating in the 2020 Distance Learning Evaluation .
+Whilst this is the minimum rating that the KHDA expects all Dubai schools to achieve, their aim is for all schools to be rated Good or above.

 It is clear that under the new leadership of the school, substantial improvements are being made with improvements in 37 of the inspection ratings in the most recent report.
 At the time of the inspection - in January 2020 - this was still a school of two halves, with FS and Primary being rated at least Good across almost all criteria, though the Secondary and post-16 sections were rated largely Acceptable for Student Achievement.

-The improvements in the school's performance were further evidenced by the award of a Good overall rating with Outstanding features by British Schools Overseas in early 2022.
+The improvements in the school's performance were further evidenced by the award of a Good overall rating with Outstanding features by British Schools Overseas in late 2021.
 BSO contracts inspections on behalf of the British Department of Education to accredit international schools offering the English National Curriculum.

 Students' achievements in English, Maths and Science in the Foundation and Primary sections have improved since the previous inspection, with students making Good progress and attainment in almost all areas.
 However, there had been little movement in the Secondary school, where ratings remained (with one exception) Acceptable.